surgiie/vault-cli/README.md

 }
 ```

-**Note** - Vault item names will be normalized to upper/snake cased.
+**Note:** Vault item names will be normalized to upper/snake cased.
 This is so that vault items can be extracted to `.env` files/variables easily.

 ### From File:

-If you prefer to load the content for your vault item from file, use the `--content-file` flag instead of `--content` to load the file content from a file:
+If you prefer to load the content for your vault item from file, use the `--content-file` flag instead of `--content` to load the item content from a file:

 `vault item:new --name="some_name" --content-file="/path/to/some/file" --password="<your-encryption-password>"`

 ### Set New Item Content On The Fly:

 If you do not pass the `--content` or `--content-file` you will be asked if you want to set the content by opening up a tmp file in an editor as you run the command.